Gamatek/basic-djs13-bot/db.md

 ```

 ## MySQL Server Connection
-If you want a mysql server, please ALSO install this package en plus: `npm i mysql2`
+If you want a mysql server, please ALSO install this packages: `npm i mysql2`
 ```js
 const { QuickDB, MySQLDriver } = require("quick.db");